BASS_Encode_StartACMFile

 Platform-specific

-This function is only available on Windows and Windows CE.
+This function is only available on Windows.

 See also